CareTime logo CareTime.care

 AI call management isn't a phone system replacement — it sits on top of your existing setup.
 It monitors and analyses incoming calls, identifies nuisance callers, logs every call, and gives your manager a daily summary of everything that happened.

-CareTime's Silent Guard works exactly this way.
-It connects to your existing phone line, monitors calls in the background, and delivers a daily Morning Brief to your registered manager.
-No hardware changes, no new handsets, no retraining.
+CareTime's Silent Guard is a monitoring-first tool.
+It connects to your existing phone line, screens incoming calls, logs everything, and delivers a daily Morning Brief to your registered manager.
+No hardware changes, no new handsets, no retraining required.
+It works on a standard landline or VoIP line — and will continue to work after the January 2027 PSTN switch-off if you move to VoIP.

-If your current phone system works reliably and your main problems are nuisance calls, missed enquiries, and lack of visibility — start with AI call management.
-It's the fastest and cheapest way to solve those specific problems.
+If your phone system works reliably and your main problems are nuisance calls, missed enquiries, and lack of visibility — start with AI call management.
+It is the fastest and cheapest way to solve those specific problems without touching your phone infrastructure.

 If your phone system itself is the problem — poor reliability, no extensions, no voicemail — then a VoIP or cloud system upgrade is worth considering.
 Look for a provider who understands the care sector, offers reliable failover, and can integrate with call management tools.